dynaconf/dynaconf/docs/index.md

         message = "This file doesn't go to your pub repo"
         ```

-        > ⚠️ put `.secrets.*` in yout `.gitignore` to avoid it to be exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.
+        > ⚠️ put `.secrets.*` in your `.gitignore` to avoid it being exposed on public repos but it is your responsibility to keep it safe in your local environment, also the recommendation for production environments is to use the built-in support for Hashicorp Vault service for password and tokens.

         ```ini
-        # Secrets doesn't go to public repos
+        # Secrets don't go to public repos
         .secrets.*
         ```